campaul/campaul.github.com/source/_posts/2012-09-03-creating-a-video-game-from-scratch-part-1.markdown

 title: "Creating a Video Game from Scratch : Part 1"
 date: 2012-09-03 20:24
 comments: true
-categories: [Video Game, JavaScript, HTML5]
+categories: [Video Games, JavaScript, HTML5, Urge.js]
 ---

 I recently began working on a project to create a series of screencasts following the development of a simple game engine and example game using JavaScript and HTML5.
 The game engine, which I've called [urge.js](https://github.com/campaul/urge.js), can be found on [my GitHub account](https://github.com/campaul).